Skip to main content

 • An existing score (if one has already been generated), or

-• A prompt like “Request Health Score” if there isn’t one yet.
+• A prompt saying “Request Health Score” if there isn’t one yet.

 (Screenshot: Health Score panel showing “Request Health Score”)